 - type II: the atlas is rotated on one lateral articular process with 3 to 5 mm of anterior displacement

-- type IV: characterised by rotation and posterior displacement of the atlas
+- type IV: rotation and posterior displacement of the atlas

 - vertical subluxation

 In a non-traumatic setting flexion and extension views may be performed.
 The expected distance between anterior arch of C1 and the dens in the fully flexed position should be <3 mm in an adult (~5 mm in a child).